leoMurtha/WBCS18002/README.md

 **All carriers operating in US airports**
 ----
-  Returns json/csv list of links to the available airports in the USA along with their latest statistics.
+  Returns json/csv list of links to the available carriers operating at airports in the USA along with their latest statistics.

 * **URL**